Where Our Beef Comes From: Local, Trusted, and High-Quality

 Partnering with Trusted Suppliers

 We don’t rely on just one large supplier.
 Instead, we work with numerous trusted partners across the Northwest region of the United States.
-By building these relationships, we’re able to offer a wider variety of cuts, maintain a steady supply for our members, and ensure that every pound of beef we bring in meets our high standards for quality and freshness and value in the current market.
+By building these relationships, we’re able to offer a wider variety of cuts, maintain a steady supply for our members, and ensure that every pound of beef we bring in meets our high standards for quality, freshness, and value in the current market.
+This approach also provides transparency about the source of meat our members bring home.

 All of our partners/suppliers/ranchers and butchers are USDA certified and regulated.
 We only work with partners that are willing and able to be USDA certified for food safety and quality.